 If you are working with a self-hosted platform, you’ll need a hosting service.
 I started with Hostgator here and had no complaints.
 Eventually, I needed a host that was easily scalable that met my needs more specifically so I switched to Flywheel.
 Flywheel offers managed WordPress hosting, which means they’re experts at WordPress and they take care of hosting details I don’t want to think about.

 Everything you see here at The Rescued Letters has been designed by me and is maintained by me.
 I didn’t hire a web developer to create my site and I don’t pay a web dude or gal to keep it running.
 I consider myself pretty tech-savvy, but I’m not an expert.
 I do, however, enjoy learning new things and I don’t mind getting my hands dirty when it comes to web development.

 If that’s you, then you won’t need a web developer either.
 You’ll just need a solid parent theme framework and a child theme that you love.
 Here’s what I use:

 - Genesis Framework: this serves as my “parent theme” and Genesis is the industry standard.

-- Pretty Darn Cute Designs: The Pretty Chic theme from Pretty Darn Cute Designs serves as my “child theme” and I couldn’t be happier with it.
+- Pretty Darn Cute Designs: The Pretty Simple theme from Pretty Darn Cute Designs serves as my “child theme” and I couldn’t be happier with it.
 I’ve used their Pretty Chic theme also!
 Seriously, Lindsay and the PDCD team make web design easy-peasy.

 If you’re working with a Pretty Darn Cute design, you’ll have to also purchase the Genesis Framework.
 I was able to get my site up and running within 48 hours with the theme setup instructions received with my Pretty Darn Cute Design.
 If doing it on your own makes you squeamish, PDCD offers a 24-hour theme setup service as well.